nexiality/documentation/release/nexial-core-v4.1.changelog.md

   `maxWaitMs` to custom amount of time to wait.
 - slight adjustment for all `waitUntil...` and `waitFor...` commands to improve stability by adjusting between-check wait time from 10 to 25 ms.
-- disable the use of GPU when running Chrome Headless
+- disable the use of GPU when running Chrome Headless.
+- [`nexial.web.useReact`](../systemvars/index.html#nexial.web.useReact): **NEW** System variable for improved support on React applications.

 ### [webmail commands](../commands/webmail)